You have no items in your shopping cart.

 4/.
 The power must be left on at night, as this is generally when the fox will test the fence for a power failure.

 5/.
 No grass or foliage should touch the fence, as this will cause a ‘short’.
-Lay a strip of builders damp proofing under it.
+Lay a strip of builders damp proofing under the net to reduce the grass growing up.
+This helps maintenance a lot.

 6/.
 The fence should be kept away from overhanging trees, hedges, or fences.